 Starting a business in CA is an exciting and rewarding experience.
 You can be your own boss, set your own schedule, and make a living doing what you love.
 However, entrepreneurship also comes with many challenges if you don’t know how to file a California business.

 You may be wondering, “How do I file my California LLC?” or “What is the cost to start a California LLC?”
 While starting a California business, many entrepreneurs fail before launching their business by not knowing how to file their business correctly.

-Combining the most common challenges faced by entrepreneurs with the best practical advice from a business lawyer’s perspective, here are 5 easy steps to open a business in California:
+Combining the most common challenges faced by entrepreneurs with the best practical advice from a business lawyer’s perspective, here are five easy, helpful checklists or steps to start a California business:

 - Choose the Correct Business Type

 - Have a Business Lawyer Register Your Business with the Secretary of State